Kodular/Documentation/docs/live-development/usb.md

 2. Save the folder to anywhere.
 You can also add it to Desktop as shortcut.

-{% hint style="warning" %}
+!!! warning
     The path should not contain spaces.
-{% endhint %}

-3. Run this command on the same directory where the Makeroid
+3. Run this command on the same directory where the Makeroid Starter is

 ```
 pip install -r requirements.txt